YAMATO·

 +

 Re-seal the bottle tightly, stand it upright, and put it straight back in the fridge — cold slows the oxidation that begins the moment air gets in.
 Aim to finish it within a few days; most sake noticeably changes after three or four.
-To stretch it a little longer, decant the remainder into a smaller bottle so there is less air above the liquid.
+To stretch it a little longer, decant the remainder into a smaller bottle so there is less air above the liquid: a 750 ml bottle half-full has a large air gap working against it, but the same volume in a 375 ml bottle filled to the shoulder buys you another day or two.
 And do not waste the last of a bottle: leftover sake is excellent for cooking.

 Why does namazake have to be kept cold?